MatthewDavidJordan/watermelon-cup/README.md

 ## Features

-- **2-Step Registration Flow** — Account creation (Login/Signup) followed by player registration, with a visual stepper and smart redirects so users never get lost
+- **2-Step Registration Flow** — Account creation (Signup) followed by player registration, with a visual stepper and smart redirects
+- **Season Selector** — Switch between past and current seasons to view historical teams, matches, and standings
 - **Countdown Timer** — Live countdown to registration deadline on the home page
 - **Team Management** — View teams, rosters, and player cards
 - **Match Tracking** — Browse matches organized by week and round, with live score updates